-Flooding can happen any time thanks to rain, blocked drains, burst water mains, tides and burst river banks, with some areas of the UK more prone to flooding than others.
-Over the last few years, throughout the autumn and winter months, the UK has seen an increase in localised flooding affecting motorists across an ever increasing number of towns and cities.
+Flooding can happen any time thanks to rain, blocked drains, burst water mains, and burst river banks, and some areas of the UK are more prone to flooding than others.
+Over the last few years, throughout the autumn and winter months, the UK has seen an increase in localised flooding affecting motorists across an ever-increasing number of towns and cities.

-If it looks like your business premises could be affected consider moving your fleet to higher ground if possible, to reduce any potential damage and take the time to advise and remind your drivers on best practice when it comes to driving through potential floodwater.
+If it looks like your business premises could be affected, consider moving your fleet to higher ground if possible to reduce any potential damage.
+Also, take the time to advise and remind your drivers on best practice when it comes to driving through potential floodwater.

 Driving in heavy rain

 - Heavy rain can cause oils on a roadway to rise to the surface and make conditions slick.
 Waiting a while to set off after heavy rainfall begins is advisable.

 - Ensure the vehicle's headlights are on – the Highway Code says you must use them when visibility is seriously reduced (less than 100 metres).

 - Use front fog lights, but be sure to switch them off when visibility improves.

 - Avoid using rear fog lights as they can mask brake lights and dazzle the drivers behind your vehicle.

 - Reduce speed and leave twice as much space between you and the vehicle in front; it takes longer to stop in wet conditions.

 - If steering feels light due to aquaplaning, ease off the accelerator and slow down gradually.